 A sense of community

 There’s no doubt that social media gives users a sense of community.
-Even thought I deleted my Facebook account I still use Twitter and LinkedIn.
-I think Twitter definitely sways one way on the cultural spectrum but by curating who I follow, muting hashtags, and blocking certain words, I’m able to keep industry focused.
+Even though I deleted my Facebook account, I still use Twitter and LinkedIn.
+I think Twitter definitely sways one way on the cultural spectrum, but by curating who I follow, muting hashtags, and blocking certain words, I’m able to keep my feed industry focused.

 On the surface, we use apps like Facebook and Instagram (now owned by Facebook and operated with the same marketing philosophy) to connect with and keep in contact with our friends.
 In reality, they are carefully cultivated communities designed to earn your trust in order to serve you ads and keep using the app.